The Ocean (Led Zeppelin song): Overview

 Eddie Kramer, who was present during the recording of Houses of the Holy, commented on extraneous noises in the recording: "It's entirely possible.
 [The song was] done in a house [but] I don't remember there being [a phone ringing]."
 Jimmy Page remarked:

 I'm thrilled the records are recorded in such a way that the hi-fi quality, even though it's tough ... you can hear detail on it because that's what you're supposed to do.
 It was supposed to be something whereby you could hear everything that was going on.

 "The Ocean" features an unusual time signature, being partially in septuple meter, with a repeated two-measure phrase consisting of one bar of 4/4 and one bar of 7/8.

-The introduction, "We've done four already, and now we're steady" is done by John Bonham.
+The introduction, "We've done four already, but now we're steady" is done by John Bonham.
 He is referring to the previous four recording takes, and the one on the record presumably is the fifth take of the session.
 The song finishes with a "fifties rock 'n' roll sequence" complete with "doo-wops", that bears no relationship to the previous part of the song.